-See Plan B vs Ella effectiveness by hours since sex, weight/height, and number of acts.
-Get your pregnancy probability and your first accurate test day.
+See how levonorgestrel emergency contraceptive pills compare with ulipristal acetate emergency contraceptive pills by hours since intercourse, weight/height, and number of encounters.
+Get your estimated pregnancy chance and your first accurate test day.

 How late can I take it?